Cookies

 Reducing inequalities means giving everyone the same opportunities to lead a healthy and fulfilling life, no matter where they live or who they are.
 Currently, in England, people living in the least deprived areas of the country live around 20 years longer in good health than people in the most deprived areas.
 Inequalities exist across a range of dimensions, such as socio-economic deprivation and personal characteristics like age and sex.

 Herefordshire is one of England's most rural counties and rural areas pose different types of challenges for the people who live there compared to urban areas.
-Nationally, more emphasis is often given to urban inequalities, not least as across England the majority of the population live in urban areas, but also our common measure of deprivation (the government’s Index of Multiple Deprivation is known to be skewed towards identifying deprivation in an urban context.
+Nationally, more emphasis is often given to urban inequalities, not least as across England the majority of the population live in urban areas, but also our common measure of deprivation (the IMD) is known to be skewed towards identifying deprivation in an urban context.
 Rural deprivation looks very different.
 In rural areas, the most common types of deprivation relate to housing and physical access to services.
 Furthermore, deprivation can be a hidden feature of rural communities as it is often dispersed amongst more affluent households.
 Within even the most affluent areas, there can be pockets of real hardship, ill health and inequality.
 These themes are explored in detail in the Director of Public Health's Annual Report, which can be viewed via 'useful links'.

 Index of Multiple Deprivation (IMD)